Center for Anxiety and Traumatic Stress Disorders

 Can children or adolescents be seen at the Center for Anxiety and Traumatic Stress Disorders?

 Referrals and Resources

-For information about treatment options at Mass General, please contact the Mass General Psychiatry new patient line at 617-724-7792.
+For information about treatment options at Mass General, please view our clinical care and new patient eligibility information.

 If you are interested in treatment outside of Mass General Brigham, you can utilize online search tools from the Association for Behavioral and Cognitive Therapies, the Anxiety and Depression Association of America, or the Center for Complicated Grief.

 Additional Online Resources

 As a world leader in medical discovery and patient care, Mass General Neuroscience brings together the expansive expertise and passion from our Psychiatry, Neurosurgery and Neurology Departments.
 Through Advances in Motion, we provide health care professionals with information about our latest breakthroughs, research and clinical advances.